Instructions for Authors

 - Papers should be accompanied by a summary and 5 keywords in English

-- Articles should be organized using some or all of the following headings: Title – Author (the scientific degree, didactic title, affiliation institution in the bottom of page) – Abstract – Keywords – Content of the paper
+- Articles should be organized using some or all of the following headings: Title (in Romanian and in English) – Author (the scientific degree, didactic title, affiliation institution in the bottom of page) – Abstract – Keywords – Content of the paper – Bibliography.

 - Provided that the material has images, tables or other graphic elements included, it is necessary to also send them in separate files (“jpeg” format).
 The editorial staff have the right to modify the graphic material.
 The manuscripts that are accompanied by graphic materials must have a List of the illustrations and references about their place and succession in the text (or at the end of the text), along with indications depicting what the illustrations represent.